 2) Use a saber saw to cut between the holes.

-* Be careful not to blow out the hole a accidentally remove a portion of the white writing surface.
+* Be careful not to blow out the hole and accidentally remove a portion of the white writing surface.

 Step 5: Smooth It Up!